Raton Pass: Railroad route

 In the late 19th century, Raton Pass was the Atchison, Topeka and Santa Fe Railway's (AT&SF) primary route through the mountains.
 Along with Royal Gorge in Colorado, the pass was one of the focal points for the 1878–79 Railroad Wars between the AT&SF and the smaller Denver and Rio Grande Railroad.
 The route over the pass has gradients of up to 3.5% and a tunnel at its highest point, 7588 ft above sea level.
 The tunnel is in New Mexico, but just barely so, with its northern portal lying only a few feet south of the Colorado border.

 The route is now owned by BNSF, which absorbed the AT&SF in 1996.
 While it is still used by Amtrak's Chicago–Los Angeles Southwest Chief, freight traffic shifted from Raton Pass to the Belen Cutoff (1908), whose gradients do not exceed 1.25%.
 As a result, with Raton Pass having little to no freight traffic, BNSF said in 2012 that they could not justify maintenance of the route to Amtrak's standards between La Junta, Colorado, and Lamy, New Mexico, placing the future of rail transportation over the pass in jeopardy.

 Highway route

-In the 20th century, the pass was used as the route of U.S. Route 85 and, later, Interstate 25 between Denver and Albuquerque.
+In the 20th century, the pass was used as the route of U.S. Routes 85 and 87, and later, Interstate 25 between Denver and Albuquerque.
 At 7834 ft above sea level, the highway is subject to difficult driving conditions and occasional closures during heavy winter snowfalls.

 In popular culture

-The pass was part of a Townes Van Zandt song "Snowin' on Raton".
-During a live performance, Townes commented how he liked playing a show in Colorado because he didn't have to explain what Raton was.

-The 1951 western movie Raton Pass stars Academy Award actress Patricia Neal.

-Raton Pass is mentioned in C. W. McCall's (Bill Fries) song "Four Wheel Cowboy", from his album Wilderness.
-"Four Wheel Cowboy" also appears on his compilation release, titled "The Best of C. W. McCall".

-Clint Black makes reference to the Raton Pass in the song "The Goodnight-Loving" from the album "Put Yourself in My Shoes."
+Clint Black makes reference to the Raton Pass in the song "The Goodnight-Loving" from the 1990 album "Put Yourself in My Shoes."